lprichard/machine_learning/README.md

 **HousingInsecurity_RentPredictionModel.ipynb**

 Objectives:
-- Using data on housing loss to find factors that can reduce housing insecurity.
+- Use data on housing loss to find factors that can reduce housing insecurity.
 - Predict a fair market rent price for social housing based on local housing market information from census data.
 - Model can be used to easily identify overpriced social housing so it can be adjusted accordingly to help reduce housing loss.